wlswotmd/gef/FAQ.md

 ## Can you please add this feature? / I don't like a certain feature, so please fix it.
 I will consider it, so please report it on the issue page.
-But this is a personal development, so I have the final say.
+But this is a personal development, so I have the final decision.
 I appreciate your understanding.

 ## Is there any information that should be provided when reporting?
 You will need a screenshot or a copy of the terminal string when the problem occurred.